absrzvi/yourHealth/DOCUMENTATION.md

 - [ ] Health professional portal

 ## Known Issues
-- Some security improvements needed for HIPAA compliance
+- Some security improvements needed for HIPAA compliance (see 'Pending Security Work')
-- Limited error handling in some API routes
+- Limited error handling in some API routes (to be addressed post-MVP)
 - Basic test coverage needs expansion
+- UI/UX polish and accessibility improvements pending
+- DNA/microbiome upload features not yet implemented

 ## Contributing
 1. Fork the repository